Site News and Announcements

 If you live in the Los Angeles area, the Petersen Automotive Museum is looking for volunteers.
 For more information, see their volunteer page http://www.petersen.org/membership-and-support/volunteer.

-I’m not affiliated with the museum in any way, but I’ve been there many times and they’ve been kind enough to invite me to some of their special events.
+I’m not affiliated with the museum in any way (although I did a bit of temp work for them back in 2008 or thereabouts), but I’ve been there many times and they’ve been kind enough to invite me to some of their special events.
 If you are in or visiting L.A. and you’ve never been, it’s well worth checking out.

 I’m pleased to report that the Society of Automotive Historians (SAH) has named Ate Up With Motor the winner of the 2012 E.P.
 Ingersoll Award.